 It is difficult to describe, and for others to understand, what life is like with depression.
 The thought of facing yet another day can be daunting.
 Mundane tasks seem impossible, and activities that were once enjoyable lose all appeal.
-Making the treacherous journey from the bed to the floor in the morning, or the afternoon, becomes the most monumental task of the day.
+Making the treacherous journey from the bed to the floor in the morning, or the afternoon becomes the most monumental task of the day.

-Depression affects almost 15 million adults in the United States, a third of which don’t receive treatment.
+Depression affects almost 15 million adults in the United States, a third of whom don’t receive treatment.
 Some lack insurance.
 Others don’t recognize it as a mental disorder, thinking it’s a weakness or that it will simply go away.
 Friends and family sometimes make it worse while trying to help.
-“Cheer up.
-Life is good.”
+‘Cheer up.
+Life is good.’
 Unfortunately, life is not very good for people who struggle with depressive illness.
 They can’t just cheer up.
 Fortunately, it’s often caused by a chemical imbalance in the brain that can be corrected.
 And, that’s where Transcranial Magnetic Stimulation comes in, stimulating neurons to help the brain naturally correct that chemical imbalance.

-Bipolar Disorder—consists of severe depressive lows and extreme, manic highs that can include anxiety, racing thoughts, and high risk behavior.
+- Bipolar Disorder consists of severe depressive lows, and extreme manic highs that can include anxiety, racing thoughts, and high-risk behavior.

 If you think you might suffer from depression, check with your doctor or give us a call for a consultation at 877-447-6503.

 If you need immediate help, please call 911.
 To talk with a crisis worker now, call the National Suicide Prevention Lifeline at 800-273-8255.

 There are many different factors that contribute to depression.
 Women are nearly twice as likely as men to be depressed.